 Tip #2 – Better Controlled Fibromyalgia Means A Better Rating

-In our years of working with seniors managing Fibromyalgia, we’ve found that ratings are directly impacted by the severity of the chronic pain syndrome.
+In my years of working with seniors managing Fibromyalgia, I’ve found that the rate class someone is approved for is directly impacted by the severity of the chronic pain syndrome.

 Rule of thumb: the better controlled your illness then the better your rating.